 - Why did you decide to draw that picture?

-- If you could do any activity in your free time, which one would you choose?
+- If you could do any activity in your free time, what would you choose?

 - What makes a nice friend?

-- If you had a magic power, which one would it be and why?
+- If you had a magic power, what would it be, and why?

 - How did this happen?